-The bladder is located down in the pelvis just in front of the rectum and serves as a reservoir for storage of urine.
-When things are working properly, the kidneys will empty their contents through the ureter into the bladder where the urine is stored for several hours before emptying.
-The bladder plays a key role in the urinary tract in that it keeps urine flowing in the proper direction, not allowing it to flow backwards into the kidneys, and ensures that the urinary tract is emptied of waste contents periodically.
-If for some reason the bladder does not function properly, or if it develops infection, stones, or tumors, the urologist is asked to treat these conditions.
+The bladder is located in the pelvic area just in front of the rectum, and is part of the urinary tract system.
+The bladder has two primary functions: to store urine, and to void urine.
+In simple terms, kidneys empty their contents through the ureter into the bladder where the urine is stored before emptying.
+The bladder plays a key role, in that it keeps urine flowing in the proper direction, not allowing urine to flow backwards into the kidneys.
+This outward flow ensures that the urinary tract is periodically emptied of waste contents.
+If the bladder does not function properly, due to infection, bladder stones, or tumors, a urologist is often asked to treat these conditions.

-Bladder infection or cystitis is very common in women because the urethra, a conduit for urine to leave the body, is short and allows relatively easy access of bacteria up into the bladder from the outside.
-Normally these bacteria are washed out of the bladder during voiding, but occasionally, they remain causing infection and symptoms.
-In males, cystitis is less common since the urethra is longer and the bladder is further away from the outside of the male body.
+Bladder infections are very common among women because the urethra, a conduit for urine to leave the body, is short and can allow easy access for bacteria to enter the bladder from outside sources.
+Normally bacteria is washed out of the bladder during voiding, but occasionally, bacteria remains causing infection and symptoms.
+In males, bladder infections are less common since the urethra is longer and the bladder is further away from the outside of the male body.

-Interstitial Cystitis (IC) is a chronic bladder disorder also known as painful bladder syndrome or frequency-urgency-dysuria syndrome.
+Interstitial Cystitis (IC), also known as chronic pelvic pain, is a chronic bladder disorder that affects both men and women.
 IC occurs more often in females, usually between the ages of 20-65.
-In the beginning, symptoms closely resemble recurrent or chronic bladder infection, but often bacteria typically found in urinary tract infections are not cultured.
-In this disorder, the bladder wall can become inflamed and irritated.
+In the beginning, symptoms closely resemble recurrent or chronic bladder infection.
+With this disorder, the bladder wall can become inflamed and irritated.
+This inflammation can lead to scarring and stiffening of the bladder, decreased bladder capacity, pinpoint bleeding and in rare cases, ulcers in the bladder lining.
 It seems most probable that the cause of IC may be an autoimmune reaction in which the body's defense system targets normal bladder tissue.
-The inflammation can lead to scarring and stiffening of the bladder, decreased bladder capacity, pinpoint bleeding and in rare cases, ulcers in the bladder lining.
-For more information on this subject click here.

 Bladder cancers arise on the inside of the bladder wall.
 The fragile cancerous tissue often bleeds a bit causing a redness of the urine.
 Unfortunately the bleeding often stops by itself and the urine may be clear for several weeks or months as the tumor continues to grow.
 The cancer often stays confined to the inside of the bladder wall and can be removed surgically.
 These cancers were at one time found much more often in men than women, but they are becoming more common in women because more women are smoking.
 Unlike kidney tumors, cigarette smoking or chemical exposure often causes bladder tumors.